RadarVisuals/RADAR/README.md

 *   **Ownership is Control & Creation:** Go beyond just holding.
 Layer, glitch, blend, and animate your assets.
 Save an infinite number of unique visual setups directly onto your Universal Profile.
 *   **Decentralized & Composable:** All your creations – visual presets, MIDI mapping, custom color-coded event reactions – are stored on *your* UP using standard ERC725Y keys.
 It's *your* data, ready for a future of shared, community-driven visual experiences.

-## RADAR Genesis & The Future of Asset Utility
+## The RADAR Genesis Collection & The Future of Asset Utility

-Following this hackathon and feedback from the team, the official **RADAR 1.0 Beta** will launch, headlined by the **RADAR Genesis Collection**: a massive 8,000-piece LSP8 NFT collection designed *by the creator of RADAR, specifically for RADAR*.
+Following this hackathon and feedback from the team, the official **RADAR 1.0 Beta** will launch, headlined by the **RADAR Genesis Collection**: a massive 8,000-piece LSP8 NFT collection designed *by the founder / creator of RADAR, VXCTXR, specifically for RADAR*.

 *   **Benchmark for Asset Design:** The RADAR Genesis Collection will set the standard for how assets should be prepared for optimal use within the visualizer.
 This isn't about random generation; it's about intentional artistry.
 *   **The Value of Artistic Preparation:**